Organising a Catholic funeral can be daunting for some, but when the funeral is during Lent there may be a few surprises regarding the music.

-The Catholic Faith office gave me this advice:
+The Catholic Faith office has this guidance about music during Lent:

 We have a discreet portable backing track system which means we have professional accompaniment and can sing at the graveside without any difficulty (even under an umbrella if necessary).